University College Roosevelt: Choir

 The Roosevelt College Choir is UCR's official choir, consisting of about 20 students.
 All members are in the choir at least one academic year, during which they follow the Choir Course.
-The Choir Course is required for those students following the music performing programme.
+The Choir Course was required for those students who were following the music performing programme, which is no longer available.
 The ensemble enhances academic events and performs during church services and independent concerts throughout the year.

 Traditions

 During official academic ceremonies, a procession of notables and professors in academic dress walks from the City Hall to Middelburg's New Church (Dutch: Nieuwe Kerk), part of the Middelburg Abbey complex, where the ceremonies are held.
 The Convocation takes place in the New Church at the start of every academic year, while the Graduation ceremony, when the weather permits, is held in the adjacent Abbey Square.
 The celebration of the founding of the college, known as Dies Natalis, takes place every five years.

 At the beginning of every semester, an Introweek is organised to welcome new students.

 A yearly dragon boat race known as King of the Channel sees UCR students in competition with students from HZ University of Applied Sciences and other higher education institutions in the region.
 The race takes place on the Canal through Walcheren, the stretch of water between Middelburg and Vlissingen, where the HZ is located.